Kanguros/kanguros.github.io/content/posts/behind_curtains.md

+---
-Title: Behind curtains
+title: Behind curtains
-Date: 2023-06-15
+date: 2023-06-15
-Category: Article
+category: Article
-Tags: webdev, pelican, markdown
+tags: webdev, pelican, markdown
+---

 I've still remember, how complicated was the process of creating _my own website_ 10 years ago.
 Starting from finding free or cheap server which would host my website too tremendous amount of technologies required to be used (HTML, CSS